A century of decisions

 On July 2, the world's first floating bridge using reinforced-concrete pontoons opens, connecting Seattle to Mercer Island and the Eastside.
 Engineer Homer Hadley first proposed the concept in 1921; Highway Director Lacey V. Murrow championed construction.

-The Lacey V. Murrow Bridge pioneered floating bridge technology that would be used for all Lake Washington crossings.
+Why it matters — The Lacey V. Murrow Bridge pioneered floating bridge technology that would be used for all Lake Washington crossings.
 It enabled Eastside suburban development and established Seattle's cross-lake transportation pattern.
 Eight pontoons sank in 1990 but the bridge was rebuilt.

 1940